 My experiences are varied and include a store owner, selectman and postmaster.
 As a store owner with no experience of business and at a young age of 21, I quickly learned the finer points of money management and was able to quickly absorb all finances associated with owning a business.

 As a selectman, I have been actively involved in all finances as far as the town budget is concerned.
 Whether it's negotiating contracts or working on the omnibus budget, I have always done what's right for the town of Ayer and its taxpayers.
 Working on the Bi Board, changing health-care allocation for town employees, asking for an audit from the Department of Revenue and participating in litigation that could have cost the town $30 million to $40 million and was negotiated down to approximately $260,000 are only a few of the issues that I have played a part in.
 The audit alone resulted in three policy changes that saved the town thousands of dollars, one of which is the policy to add funds to stabilization yearly that I authored.
-One
+One form of this was adopted by our Finance Committee and contributed to the stability for our bond rating.
+Through efforts of the state Legislature, Ayer has been able to lower its health insurance premiums dramatically, thus lowering what taxpayers pay in taxes.
+Considering the economy has been in a downturn for a few years now, Ayer has weathered the storm quite well, and I am proud to be a part of it.

 I have been an employee of the United States Postal Service since 1988, promoted to supervisor in 1997 and installed as postmaster in 2004.
 In that time period, I have managed operations as small as Ayer Post Office with 15 employees to Woburn with 125 employees.
 As postmaster, I am required to have in place the internal controls necessary to balance the office finances daily and I am accountable for the funds being held in all trust accounts, which is similar to what a treasurer does on a daily basis.
 I also have a background of timekeeping for the last 20 years and have experience in the human resource part of the treasurer's duties in relation to Office of Workers Compensation, Labor Department requirements such as FLSA and FMLA, benefits such as health care, life insurance and retirement options.
 As postmaster, I am required to have knowledge of employee benefits offered by the postal service, the Department of Labor and the Office of Personnel Management.